 - Machinery-related injuries: Working with or around machinery can result in injuries such as cuts, bruises, fractures, and amputations.

 - Vehicle accidents: Workers who operate vehicles or work near roads and highways may be at risk of injuries caused by collisions or other types of accidents.
+Car accidents with third parties also provide us with the opportunity to obtain a personal injury settlement on your behalf.

 - Falls from heights: Workers who work at heights, such as construction workers or roofers, may be at risk of falls and the resulting injuries, such as fractures, head injuries, and spinal cord injuries.